fancl20/bodman/README.md

 - Make it using like `docker` in most cases.

 ### Non Goal
 - PID Namespace: It only works when we fork a new process.
 That means we need a "supervisor" for the forked process.
 To simplify the design, just remove PID Namespace support because isolation is not the target.
+- Isolation & Security: It's only designed for running trusty image.
+And removing features like cpu/memory limitation and capability control can eliminates most part of code.
 - Build Image: It's only a complementary to current container ecosystem.
 You should still build your image using `docker` or `podman`.
 - Daemon: Support running container as a daemon means we need a `containerd`.
 Like `rkt`, you can do it youself using systemd or just using `podman` or `docker`.